level12/wheelhouse/readme.rst

 Possible Future Features:
 =========================

+* `install`: install a package/wheel from the wheelhouse
 * `prune`: prunee the wheelhouse of old packages.
 * `status`: compare the working environment's installed packages with the requirement files, the wheelhouse, and package indexes (PyPI) and show where they are out of sync.